-Singer talks a lot in the book about the difference, or rather in his view the non-difference between humans and animals.
+Singer talks a lot in the book about the difference—or rather in his view the non-difference—between humans and animals.
 Do you think that, because of the widespread belief that there’s a huge difference between those groups, a higher priority will always be given to human happiness over animal happiness?
-Or is it possible to imagine, in a few decades or centuries, to reach a stage where equal weight is given to both issues?
+Or is it possible to imagine, in a few decades or centuries, reaching a stage where equal weight is given to both issues?

 Derek Parfit is much less known in the public sphere than Peter Singer.
-He never wrote books intended for a general audience.
-Within academia, he was significantly more influential.
+He never wrote books intended for a general audience, but within academia, he was significantly more influential.
 His book Reasons and Persons, especially, has over 10,000 citations.
 I would say that Derek Parfit was the most brilliant philosopher of the 20th century.
 Others would maybe dispute that claim, but everyone would agree that he would be in the top 5.

 Parfit raised those questions, without claiming to have an answer.
 He made many fundamental breakthroughs in his book as well, and I think that this field of inquiry is among the most important ones right now.
 The conclusions we ought to draw given the many decades of research done since Parfit’s book, mean that we should think that, all else equal, it’s good to have one more person if they’re sufficiently well-off.
-That’s a huge departure from common sense ethics, and it’s extremely morally important.
+That’s a huge departure from common sense ethics, and it’s extremely important from a moral standpoint.

-Towards the end of his career, he started to be more concerned about the effect of our actions on future generations, and especially the research on existential risks.
+Towards the end of his career, Parfit became more concerned about the effects of our actions on future generations, and especially the research on existential risks.
 Do you also agree that this is a pressing matter that’s not receiving enough attention?

 The reason for this renewed attention is twofold.
-First, the success of the effective altruism movement means that more people are taking these issues seriously, and are trying to think about how to deal with them; and key individuals like Nick Bostrom are doing very good work on this.
+First, the success of the effective altruism movement means that more people are taking these issues seriously, and are trying to think about how to deal with them—and key researchers like Nick Bostrom are doing very good work on this.
 Second, these issues have become more salient now.
 Worry about existential risks was very widespread in the 1960s and 1970s, with strong protests against nuclear weapons.
 Of course it wasn’t referred to as an existential risk, but simply as nuclear proliferation.
-Nowadays we can see many of those risks: war, nuclear weapons, climate change, man-made pandemic, artificial intelligence, etc. And just as with the effective altruism movement, having something concrete rather than abstract to worry about is much more compelling.
+Nowadays we have identified many of those risks: war, nuclear weapons, climate change, man-made pandemic, artificial intelligence, etc. And just as with the effective altruism movement, having something concrete rather than abstract to worry about is much more compelling.

 One of the big debates in the effective altruism community is the ‘pledge’.
-Organisations like Giving What We Can try to get individuals to pledge to give 10% of their income for the rest of their life towards helping important causes.
-Others focus on a particular threshold: Toby Ord, who co-founded GWWC with you, pledged in 2009 to give everything he earns over £18,000.
+Organizations like Giving What We Can try to get individuals to pledge to give 10% of their income for the rest of their life towards helping important causes.
+Others focus on a particular threshold: Toby Ord, who co-founded it with you, pledged in 2009 to give everything he earns over £18,000 (adjusted for inflation).
 Some also use targets, pledging to give a certain amount over their lifetime.
-Parfit argued that there was no perfect philosophical answer to that question, because it would always be justified for someone living in a rich developed country like the UK or the US to keep increasing what they’ve giving until they reached 100%.
+Parfit argued that there was no perfect philosophical answer to that question, because it would always be justified for someone living in a rich developed country to keep increasing what they’re giving until they reached 100%.
 What’s your view on this question?

-So in my opinion, the best philosophical answer to the question of how much you ought to give, is that you should give as much as you can that will maximize your long-term giving, taking into account both the fact that you can spend money to make more money, and this concept of your future weakness of the will.
-And then of course, there is the question of how demanding this commitment is, and I think that for most people it isn’t very demanding at all.
-If you’re living in a rich country and pledge to give 10% of your earnings, you’re still living a better life than everyone who ever lived.
+In my opinion, the best philosophical answer to the question of how much you ought to give, is that you should give as much as you can to maximize your long-term giving, taking into account both the fact that you can spend money to make more money, and this concept of future weakness of the will.
+And then of course, there is the question of how demanding this commitment is—but I think that for most people it isn’t very demanding at all.
+If you live in a rich country and pledge to give 10% of your earnings, you’re still living a better life than almost everyone who’s ever lived.

-The organisation 80,000 Hours is named after the number of hours we spend working in our life.
+80,000 Hours is named after the number of hours we spend working in our life.
 That’s a lot of hours.
-Spending 1% of this, which is 800 hours, on figuring out what to do with the remaining 99%, makes a lot of sense.
-The aim of this organisation is to provide advice and coaching for people who want to use their career to do as much good as possible.
-It has developed a body of research over the past 7 years, and it has coached hundreds of people, giving them more tailored advice on how they can use their career to have the biggest impact.
-The book is a summary of these 7 years of research.
+Spending 1% of this, 800 hours, on figuring out what to do with the remaining 99%, makes a lot of sense.
+The aim of this organization is to provide advice and coaching for people who want to use their career to do as much good as possible.
+It has developed a body of research since its creation, and it has coached hundreds of people, giving them tailored advice on how they can use their career to have the biggest impact.
+The book is a summary of these years of research.
 It addresses questions like: what are the most important areas you should focus?
 Within those cause areas, such as global health and development or existential risks, what are the highest priority careers?
 To what extent should you focus on what you’re personally passionate about, good at, or excited about?
-To what extent should you invest in yourself in order to have a larger impact later on, such as by pursuing further degrees, or working in a non-impactful but prestigious organisation that would train you really well?
+To what extent should you invest in yourself in order to have a larger impact later on, such as by pursuing further degrees, or working in a non-impactful but prestigious organization that would train you really well?
 These are the core questions of the book.

 Beyond all the research and analysis that’s been written since 80,000 Hours was created, part of its activities consist in directly advising individuals who would like to make their careers more useful, or change path.
 How does this work?
 How successful has this initiative been so far?

-We’ve advised hundreds of people.
 It seems to have been very successful so far, although it’s been a long time since I’ve personally done some coaching.
-But about a third of the people I talked to reported having made significant changes in their life on the basis of the advice they received.
-I think it’s probably a larger amount now.
-In terms of how it works, there are various calls to action on the website; after someone has read a bit, they can apply for coaching, especially if they’re interested in a particular area.
-They’ll be asked to read a lot of background on the research that 80,000 Hours has done, then they’ll talk to an advisor, to discuss what are they strengths and weaknesses, what do they think they could potentially excel in if they’re worked in a particular area, and what would be the 2 or 3 potential options.
+But about a third of the people I talked to reported having made significant changes in their life on the basis of the advice they received, and it’s probably a larger amount now.
+There are various calls to action on 80,000 Hours’s website; after someone has read a bit, they can apply for coaching, especially if they’re interested in a particular area.
+They’ll be asked to read a lot of background on the research that we’ve done, then they’ll talk to an advisor, to discuss what are their strengths and weaknesses, what they think they could potentially excel in if they worked in a particular area, and what would be their 2 or 3 best potential options.
 These are often people in the early stage of their career, in their twenties.
 They’ll also get connected to various mentors who have specialist knowledge and have worked in these areas for a number of years.
 They go away from this coaching with a long list of things to look into, jobs to apply for, etc.